 (3) Where the Minister has granted approval under subsection (1) the text of that approval is to be laid before each House of Parliament within 14 sitting days of that House after the approval is granted.

 [43.
-Deleted by No. 17 of 2005 s.
+Deleted: No. 17 of 2005 s.
 22.]

-44. Authority to have access to certain documents, etc.
+44. Authority to have access to certain documents etc.

 An approved lender, or any bank or financial institution at which any account, record or document of an approved lender is kept, whenever requested by the Authority to do so —